 - Filter based on quality criteria: Average Quality (quality of the sequenced bases that carry the variant), QUAL (significance of the variant), and Read Direction Test Probability (relative presence of the variant in the reads from different directions that cover the variant position).

 - Remove homopolymer error type variants, i.e., errors of the indel type that occur in homopolymer regions.
 These regions are known to be harder to sequence than non-homopolymeric regions.

-- Remove false positive based on frequency The variant's frequency needs to be above that threshold for the variant to be output by the workflow in the filtered variant track.
+- Remove false positive based on frequency Variants with a frequency above the specified threshold will be included in the filtered variant track.
 Note that the unfiltered variant track is generated by the Low Frequency Variant Detection tool run with a frequency cut-off value of 0.5.
 This value can be considered a pre-filter, which is initially applied to each site in the alignment and determines which sites the variant caller should consider potential variant sites when it starts the error rate and site type/frequencies parameter estimation.
 In the case of this option, a frequency cut-off is applied on the final candidate variant set (after variants that span across multiple alignment sites have been reconstructed).
 It is only meaningful to apply this post-filter at a value that is at least as high as the pre-filter value, and we actually recommend using a value that is as least twice as high (1.0).
 This allows for some wiggle-room when going from the single-site to the multiple site variant construction, in particular to avoid that long indels are fragmented due to coverage difference throughout the considered region.

 For quality control of fusion calls, see Interpretation of fusion results.
 We particularly recommend carrying out manual quality control checks on results that include fusions with novel exon boundaries.